prranavv/Audio-Conversion-Service/README.md

 ### Unit Tests

 In the internal/helpers directory there is a stream_test.go file.
 It tests the ProcessAudioStream function that converts the WAV file to a FLAC file and sends it through the websocket connection.

+In this test,the Websocket connection,the execution command for `ffmpeg` are all mocked so all edge cases are taken care of.

+### Manual Testing

+To test the service manually I have written a client.js file that mocks a client sending a WAV file to the server in a Websocket connection.